jordanlambino/leagueoflegends-data-analysis/README.md

 ## **Final Model**

+When creating my final model, I first searched for other features which might help predict 'firstbaron' more accurately.
+In particular, I looked for variables which signified team success in the mid-game (10-20 minutes), since these factors could heavily influence who gets the first baron.
+After testing different features, I decided to include the following: *
+- ***side*** (nominal)
+- ***firstblood*** (nominal)
+- ***golddiffat15*** (quantitative)
+- ***xpdiffat15*** (quantitative)
+- ***firstdragon*** (nominal)
+- ***firsttower*** (nominal)
+- ***firstmidtower*** (nominal)
+- ***turretplates*** (quantitative)
+- ***csdiffat15*** (quantitative)
+- ***xpdiffat10*** (quantitative)
+- ***killsat15*** (quantitative)
+- ***deathsat15*** (quantitative)

-I fine-tuned "max_depth", "n_estimators", and "criterion" in order to improve my model performance and avoid overfitting.
+I fine-tuned the hyperparameters "max_depth", "n_estimators", and "criterion" in order to improve my model performance and avoid overfitting.
 I used GridSearchCV with a grid size of 60 to search for optimal hyperparameters.
 After searching, I obtained values of 8, 100, and 'gini', respectively.
+I saw a slight increase in accuracy (around 1-2 percentage points) after tweaking these hyperparameters.

 For my final model, I used a RandomForestClassifier to predict which team would obtain the first baron.
-Initially, I had used a DecisionForestClassifier, but after testing the accuracy of both models, it appeared that the RandomForestClassifer was performing better in terms of generalization.
-Conversely, the DecisionForestClassifier was performing well when predicting the training data.
-I believe that the RandomForestClassifier is an optimal choice as the randomness of League of Legends can greatly sway one team's chances of getting the first baron.
+Initially, I had used a DecisionTreeClassifier, but after testing the accuracy of both models, it appeared that the RandomForestClassifer was performing better in terms of generalization.
+Conversely, the DecisionTreeClassifier was performing extremely well when predicting the training data, but not the test data.
+This sign of overfitting influenced me to switch Classifier models.
+Ultimately, I believe that using the RandomForestClassifier was an optimal choice since the randomness and unpredictability of League of Legends can greatly sway one team's chances of getting the first baron.

 My improved accuracy for the final model was approximately 72.1%.
 I believe adding more features played a huge role in this, as information such as "golddiffat15" and "xpdiffat15" are significant indicators regarding the performance of a team during a match.
 Moreover, variables such as "firstmidtower" typically denote if a team gains early control over the map, which might lead to the first baron as the game goes on.